 Different amounts of protein, carbohydrates, and fat affect individuals differently, thanks to gene variations that make each of us unique.

-Low-carb, high-fat, plant-based, paleo, keto?
-Help!
+Low-carb, high-fat, plant-based, paleo, keto… Help!
 What’s the healthiest way to be eating right now?
 Are fats healthy or not?
+The frustrating answer is: It depends!

 Genetic variations are what gives us our eye color, hair texture and height, but it is also what affects our disease risk and how we absorb and metabolize certain macro and micronutrients, including fats.